hyperswine/neutron-rs/README.md

 A rust based kernel written with the minimalism in mind.

+- multiboot compliant.
+Should be able to use GRUB, U-boot, oreboot to boot kernel ELF img in S-Mode/Ring-1
+- neutron filesystem used by default
+- rei shell is the default shell for interacting with the kernel on neutron arc

 ## TODO

 - make cargo test work on riscv and arm with a qemu runner